danigb/music-scale/README.md

 var Scale = require('music-scale')
 ```

-### Create scales
+#### Create scales

-You can create scales with a binary string or its decimal equivalent (ready theory below):
+You can create scales with a binary string or its decimal equivalent (read theory below):

 ```
 var major = new Scale('101011010101')